CatMoe/Blessing/readme/EN.md

   - Cache message packets
      - Avoid huge overhead when sending repeatedly or to multiple players
   - Full MiniMessage supports
-     - Also can use hex / gradient colors anywhere
+     - Also, can use hex / gradient colors anywhere
      - (Not available for players client versions below 1.16.x and some BungeeCord(Its logger))
-  - Design with asynchrony in mind
+  - Design with synchrony in mind
      - Well, we're not actually all async because in some cases it is simply not worth using async.
      - Bungeecord will never lag because of it.
   - Consider it from a compatibility and performance perspective
      - Is there anything MoeFilter isn't compatible with?
      - If you really encounter such problems.
-You should go and open a [issue](https://github.com/CatMoe/MoeFilter/issues)
+You should go and open an [issue](https://github.com/CatMoe/MoeFilter/issues)
   - Easy-to-use interface.
 Your next BungeeCord utility plugin.
      - Hey!
 Stop buying bells and whistles of BungeeCord forks.
        It's not worth spending your money on those.